 Each selected faculty member honored receives a cash award and a plaque that recognizes his or her achievement at the UAB Expo Awards Ceremony on April 14, 2017.

 Deadline and Procedure for Nomination

-Nominations dates for the 2016-2017 year is undetermined.
+Nomination dates for the 2016-2017 year are undetermined.
 Any UAB student, faculty, staff, or community member may make a nomination by completing and submitting a short paragraph describing why the nominee is deserving of the award.

-The Offices of Undergraduate Research, Service Learning, and Education Abroad will review nominations and make recommendations to the Senior Vice Provost for each of three categories: Undergraduate Research, Service Learning, and Education Abroad.
+The Offices of Service Learning and Undergraduate Research, and Education Abroad will review nominations and make recommendations to the Senior Vice Provost for each of the following categories: Undergraduate Research, Service Learning, and Education Abroad.

 - 2016 Winner

 The Provost’s Award for Faculty Excellence in Service Learning was presented to Dale Dickinson, Assistant Professor and Graduate Program Director in the Department of Environmental Health Sciences in the School of Public Health.
 Dr. Dickinson has been incredibly successful in creating and implementing transformational learning experiences for his students and serves as a dedicated mentor to his students, colleagues, and community partners.
 One of his student nominators wrote that Dr. Dickinson “impacted my life as an international student who first found it hard to approach professors.
 When I shared my dream to make my country's health sector world-class, he inspired me to dream big and to believe that there are no limitations.”
 Another student said that “his assignments enable his students to think beyond memorizing factual information and how to apply the knowledge and facts to real life situations.
 His classes have challenged me to think by pushing the boundaries, question the unknown, and form my own opinions.”